 In this article, we will examine the mechanisms of growing up in a holistic way—covering biology, law, culture, and personal self-identification.
 We will put a special focus on countries in the former Soviet Union (CIS) and the UAE, touching briefly on Western, Eastern, and African contexts, as well as the broader MENA region.
 Finally, we will analyze at what point society considers someone an adult and how that aligns—or conflicts—with each individual’s own sense of maturity.

-- Biological Stages of Maturation
+- Growing up stages: Biological Stages of Maturation

 - Puberty and Physical Growth